 When it comes to the different types of polyurethane finish sheens, they all will work and look differently on wood flooring.
 The three sheens include high gloss, semi-gloss, and fast-drying sheen.

 High gloss polyurethane is an exterior/interior sheen that is a tough, flexible sheen.
-This high-performance, heavy duty sheen is a two-component finish that will dry to be a very shiny surface.
+This high-performance, the heavy-duty sheen is a two-component finish that will dry to be a very shiny surface.
 High-gloss polyurethane is typically used in industrial environments and is recommended for covering prepared metal like iron and steel.

 Semi-gloss polyurethane dries to a sheen that is a cross between gloss and flat.
 This is typically found on woodwork, furniture, doors, floors, and cabinets and is applied using either a bristle or foam brush.

-Fast-drying types are quick drying polyurethane that dries within 24 hours after application.
-This type of polyurethane sheen gives wood a more subtle gloss while offering shine and a little additional color.
+Fast-drying types are quick-drying polyurethane that dries within 24 hours after application.
+This type of polyurethane sheen gives the wood a more subtle gloss while offering shine and a little additional color.

 Is Polyurethane Safe

 Polyurethane is available in many different forms, giving this varnish versatility allowing it to be used for a plethora of applications on materials.
 This varnish lasts for a long time and is one of the most common materials used for insulation and wood coatings including on wood floors.
 Polyurethane contains isocyanates, a compound that can potentially harm your lungs upon exposure through inhalation or ingestion.
 Isocyanates are the raw materials that make up all polyurethane products, however, this chemical is a classified carcinogen that will cause irritation of skin and mucus membranes, chest tightness, and difficulty breathing.